PremKarki128/MSR-II/README.md

 lot of time, so you can start from the Evaluation steps after downloading the preprocess java-small dataset.
 ```
 - **Step 1: Creating Data Sets**
-The new data set is downloaded from the Authers given link wich need to preprocess.
+The new datasets is downloaded from the Authers given link wich need to preprocess.
 (Compressed: 408MB Extracted :2,4GB)
 ```
 wget https://s3.amazonaws.com/code2seq/datasets/java-med.tar.gz
 tar -xvzf java-med.tar.gz